 The baby formula shortage is still ongoing despite a lack on news headlines.

-Since you might not have seen many eye-grabbing headlines regarding the baby formula shortage lately, is it still an issue.
+Since you might not have seen many eye-grabbing headlines regarding the baby formula shortage lately, we regret to inform you that it's still an issue.
 The shortages that many families faced in May and June are still ongoing.
-The Biden administration has been working to address the issue and is flying millions of formula canisters to the U.S. from across the world.
+Thankfully, the Biden administration has been working to address the issue by flying millions of formula canisters to the U.S. from across the world.

 Lost production led to an additional baby formula shortage.